poanetwork/blockscout-terraform/README.md

 ## Defining Chains/Adding Chains

-The default of this repo is to build infra for the `sokol` chain, but you may not want that, or want a different set, so you need to create/edit `user.tfvars` and add the following configuration:
+The default of this repo is to build infra for the `sokol` chain, but you may not want that, or want a different set, so you need to create/edit `terraform.tfvars` or `user.auto.tfvars` and add the following configuration:

 ```terraform
 chains = {